 Ensure each bag has a student name on it.
-I like to use a label that has an identical label that I can put on my bin.
-This helps students who do not know how to read but can match!
+I use identical labels for easy sorting.
+This allows non-readers to be independent.
 If you don’t have much time a permanent marker works fine!

 Prepare some sort of communication between home and school and frequency of reading.

-I have used a booklet for the past 9 years.
+I have used this booklet for 10 years now and find it quite successful.
 Parents fill out each book read and then they circle the difficulty of the book.
 They leave it open and I can easily check feedback from parents.
-I also like to reward reading efforts with a small sticker for every 10 books read, so this is easily seen by whomever is exchanging the books.
+I also like to reward reading efforts with a small sticker for every 10 books read.

 Make sure you have a sign out system.
 I have used many different styles over the years.
-Here are three suggestions with varying degrees of responsibility depending upon the needs/dynamics in your classroom.
+Here are three suggestions with varying degrees of responsibility depending upon the needs or the dynamic of your classroom.

 Have students independently take out their books, put the cards back into the book envelope, and return it to the home reading cart.
 This is best with older grade students or students who are very responsible.
 It can work in a kindergarten classroom with adult supervision.